Northern red bishop: Distribution and habitat

 The northern red bishop has a wide distribution across northern Africa.
 This species inhabits northern Liberia, southern Mauritania, Senegambia, Guinea, north Sierra Leone, east Eritrea, Ethiopia, northwest and southern Somalia, northeast Democratic Republic of the Congo, North Uganda, Burkina Faso, northern Ivory Coast, South Chad, North Cameroon, Sudan, Tanzania, and Kenya.
 Northern red bishops generally reside in tall grasslands or cultivated areas near water and marshes.
 This species has been observed in lowlands to elevations as high as 1000 meters.

 This species was introduced to Puerto Rico in the 1960s, and has since been reported throughout the West Indies.
 The northern red bishop has been reported in Martinique, Guadeloupe, Barbados, Jamaica, and St. Croix, U.S. Virgin Islands, along with recorded occurrences in Cuba.
 In recent decades, the northern red bishop were introduced to areas of the United States, including southern California, Texas, and Hawaii.
-In 1997, the estimated population size of northern red bishops in Los Angeles and Orange counties reached 400.
+In 1997, the estimated population size of northern red bishops in Los Angeles and Orange counties reached 400, although this number has likely declined in recent years due to a loss of marshland habitat.
 A small population also resides in Harris County, TX.